nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 ![all-or-nothing]

-Albeit these drawbacks, the
+Despite these drawbacks, the
 [endorsed library](https://github.com/omnidan/redux-undo/) for
 implementing undo-redo with the main redux library is using this approach.
 There's nothing as big for NgRx yet some smaller ones are using the approach as well.

 ## Repeating history